Comparisons11 min read

 Security & Compliance

-Surfshark is based in the Netherlands, outside Five Eyes.
-IPVanish is based in the United States, directly inside Five Eyes.
-Both have audited no-logs policies, but jurisdiction still matters.
-US companies can be legally compelled to comply with national security orders that Netherlands-based companies simply aren't subject to.
-That's not paranoia — that's just how the law works.
+Surfshark operates out of the Netherlands, outside Five Eyes.
+IPVanish is based in the United States, right in the heart of Five Eyes.
+Both have audited no-logs policies, but where the company sits matters a lot.
+US companies can face legal pressure to hand over data through national security orders that Netherlands-based firms simply aren't subject to.
+That's not conspiracy thinking — it's just how the law operates.

-Surfshark's Deloitte audit from 2023 is more recent and comes from a more recognizable firm.
-Both deserve credit for submitting to independent audits at all — plenty of VPN providers still don't bother.
+Surfshark's Deloitte audit from 2023 is fresher and comes from a more recognizable firm.
+Both deserve credit for even submitting to independent audits — plenty of VPN providers still skip this entirely.

-For maximum security, Surfshark's Multi-hop and Nexus features also provide architectural advantages that IPVanish doesn't offer at all.
+When it comes to pure security, Surfshark's Multi-hop and Nexus features offer architectural advantages that IPVanish simply doesn't have.

 Pros and Cons